nikitavoloboev/data/docs/macOS/apps/macOS-apps.md

 - [Scoot](https://github.com/mjrusso/scoot) - Efficiently move your mouse cursor, using keyboard shortcuts.
 - [MiniSim](https://github.com/okwasniewski/MiniSim) - MacOS menu bar app for launching iOS and Android emulators.
 - [MIDI Monitor](https://github.com/krevis/MIDIApps) - Monitoring MIDI data as it goes in and out of the computer.
+- [MarkEdit](https://github.com/MarkEdit-app/MarkEdit) - Just like TextEdit on Mac but dedicated to Markdown.

 ## Other interesting apps